 If you develop any of the ACHES side effects while on birth control pills, you should call your doctor right away.

-* High blood pressure is a consequence you could also develop due to birth control pill usage.
-This is why doctors check your blood pressure a few months after you begin taking pills.
+- High blood pressure is a possible consequence due to birth control pill usage; this is why doctors check blood pressure a few months after a woman begins taking pills.

-* An increased risk of forming benign liver tumors is associated with pill usage.
-This is a very rare occurrence, but you should contact your provider if you develop upper abdominal pain.
+- An increased risk of forming benign liver tumors is associated with pill usage.
+Benign liver tumors are a very rare occurrence, but you should contact your provider if you develop upper abdominal pain.

-* An increased risk of developing breast cancer is a concern associated with birth control pills.
+- An increased risk of developing breast cancer is a concern associated with birth control pills.
 The jury is still out on this issue, although some studies suggest that there is a slightly increased risk of breast cancer in women who have used the pill.
 However, breast cancer has been diagnosed earlier and had a better prognosis than in women who have never used the pill.
-We encourage all women, especially those with a strong family history of breast cancer, to explore this risk with their health care provider.
+We encourage all women, especially those with a family history of breast cancer, to explore this risk with their healthcare provider.

 - Cervical cancer risk is slightly increased in birth control pill users.
 Fortunately, routine Pap smear testing is an excellent screening tool.
-That is why doctors recommend this test on a yearly basis for women using the pill.
+That is why doctors recommend this test on a yearly basis for all women, not just those using the pill.

 Women who develop serious side effects and symptoms should seek help right away.
-These serious symptoms may be signs of blood clots or some other serious side effect, such as sudden changes in vision, speech, breathing, or coordination, severe or sudden headache, coughing up blood, or sudden, severe, continuing pain in the abdomen.
+These symptoms may be signs of blood clots (ACHES as mentioned earlier in the article) or some other serious side effect, such as sudden changes in vision, speech, breathing, or coordination, severe or a sudden headache, coughing up blood, or a sudden and sharp, continuing pain in the abdomen.
 If you experience pain in the chest, groin, or legs (especially the calves), weakness, numbness, or arm pain, you should also report it to your doctor.

 It is important to understand that adverse effects of oral contraceptives can be impossible to predict.
 Other than avoiding smoking, there are no effective means of preventing these side effects.
 Women should report all observed adverse effects to their physicians promptly.

-Oral contraceptives might continue to affect the menstrual cycle for some time after a woman stops taking them.
-Women who miss periods for several months after quitting should talk to their doctor about this.
+Oral contraceptives might continue to affect the menstrual cycle for some time after a woman stops taking birth control pills.
+Women who miss periods for several months after quitting should talk to their doctor about the problem.
 Other rare side effects may occur, so anyone who has unusual symptoms while taking oral contraceptives should get in touch with their physician.